Writer. Author. Scientist.

 The Latest:

-I send out a quarterly newsletter with updates on recent writing and Manor Mill prose nights, book recommendations, and reflections I’d like to share.
+I send out a newsletter a few times a year with updates on recent writing and Manor Mill prose nights, book recommendations, and reflections I’d like to share.

 Please sign up to receive the newsletter.